yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/account-billing/add-payment-method.md

 ## Payment Method Maintenance

-As a Billing Admin you can also edit or delete an existing payment method.
+As a *Billing Admin* user, you can also edit or delete an existing payment method.
 If you delete a payment method and you do not add a new one, your plan will go into [retirement]({{< ref "tyk-cloud/account-billing/retirement" >}}) at the end of your current billing cycle.